Overview

 Osaic Wealth, Inc., Osaic Institutions as Registered Representatives or Osaic Advisory Services, LLC as

-Investment Adviser Representatives.
+an Investment Adviser Representative.
 Your Advisory Representative will take into consideration all types

 of accounts/programs that could be offered (i.e., both brokerage and advisory accounts) when making the